TomaszStevens/react-native-ipages/README.md

 ### Optional

 * *dotsFocusedColor* - Colour of dot corresponding to current page.
 Any valid JavaScript colour.
-* *dotsFocusedColor* - Colour of dots corresponding to all pages other than the current.
+* *dotsUnfocusedColor* - Colour of dots corresponding to all pages other than the current.
 Any valid JavaScript colour.
 * *hideDots* - Hide the page indicator dots. `true`/`false`.